aptos-labs/aptos-core/developer-docs-site/docs/concepts/base-gas.md

 ## Instruction gas

-Instruction gas parameters are defined at [`instr.rs`] and include the following instruction types:
+Basic instruction gas parameters are defined at [`instr.rs`] and include the following instruction types:

 ### No-operation